juanjosegarciaperez/hello_world/README.md

 # hello_world
-repository of for the develop team of ADSO SENA
+repository of for the develop team of ADSO from SENA